A number of limitations exist in NDB Cluster with regard to the handling of transactions. These include the following:

 Transactions and the COUNT() function.
 When using NDB Cluster Replication, it is not possible to guarantee the transactional consistency of the

-COUNT()function on the slave.
-In other words, when performing on the master a series of statements (
+COUNT()function on the replica.
+In other words, when performing on the source a series of statements (

 DELETE, or both) that changes the number of rows in a table within a single transaction, executing

-SELECT COUNT(*) FROMqueries on the slave may yield intermediate results.
+SELECT COUNT(*) FROMqueries on the replica may yield intermediate results.
 This is due to the fact that

 SELECT COUNT(...)may perform dirty reads, and is not a bug in the